TrajBooster: Boosting Humanoid Whole-Body Manipulation via Trajectory-Centric Learning: EXPERIMENTS

 \subsection{Evaluation on retargeting model}

 \textbf{Baselines. } The hierarchical model was trained using Harmonized Online DAgger.
-To validate this approach's efficacy and efficiency for tracking model training, we compared against several baselines: reward-based PPO, standard DAgger, online learning ($M=1$ without DAgger), standard online DAgger ($M=1$ with DAgger).
+To validate this approach's efficacy and efficiency for tracking model training, we compared against several baselines: reward-based PPO, standard DAgger ($M=1$ with only Eq.~\ref{eq:L_DA}), online learning (only Eq.~\ref{eq:L_rollout}), and Standard Online DAgger ($M=1$ with both Eq.~\ref{eq:L_rollout} and Eq.~\ref{eq:L_DA}).

 \textbf{Implementation Details. } All experiments employed 512 parallel environments with 200 training iterations, except PPO which used 800 iterations to account for its additional value model training.
 Training and inference were conducted on a single RTX 4090 GPU with Intel Core i9-14900K CPU.